iamwacko/seamapi-rs/README.md

 - To run tests, run `cargo test`
 - To build for use `cargo build --release`

-Our tests use a seam sandbox environment given by environment variable `SEAM_SaNDbOX_API_KEY`.
+Our tests use a seam sandbox environment given by environment variable `SEAM_SANDbOX_API_KEY`.
 If you want to run the tests, you should first create a sandobx workspace [on your dashboard](https://dashboard.getseam.com).